xuancanhit99/ai_model_gateway/README.md

 ## 📋 Overview

-AI Model Gateway is a service that provides a unified API interface to interact with different AI models through a standardized REST API.
+Hyper AI Gateway is a service that provides a unified API interface to interact with different AI models through a standardized REST API.
 The service currently supports:

 - **Gemini AI models** (Google)
 - **Grok AI models** (xAI)